Tokemak/v2-core-audit-2023-07-14/src/liquidation/README.md

 #### Vaults

-Each Vault must implement the IVaultClaimableRewards interface and have a claimRewards function that performs the following steps:
+Each Vault must implement the IDestinationVault interface and have a collectRewards function that performs the following steps:

--   Call rewardAdapter.claimRewards(...) to claim the rewards from the connected AMM protocol, such as Convex, Curve, or Balancer.
+-   Call rewardAdapter.collectRewards(...) to claim the rewards from the connected AMM protocol, such as Convex, Curve, or Balancer.
 -   For each claimed asset:
     a.
 Use IERC20(claimedAsset).transfer(liquidatorRow, amount) to transfer the claimed asset to the Liquidator Row contract.